Strengthening Blended Families Through Stepparent Adoption

 Whatever your reasons for adopting, the logistics involved will depend on whether the child’s other parent gives consent or decides to contest the adoption.

 In Tennessee (as elsewhere), kids can only have two legal parents.
-Your decision to adopt necessarily means that the parental rights of the noncustodial parent will need to be terminated or surrendered (if they haven’t been already).
+Your decision to adopt necessarily means that the parental rights of the noncustodial parent will need to be terminated or surrendered (if they haven’t already been).

 There are situations in which a noncustodial parent will consent to the adoption and voluntarily give up their parental rights.
 In such cases, the adoption process is relatively quick and easy.
 If the other parent has died or has never been part of the child’s life, adoption is similarly straightforward.